Category: Physical activity - adults

-‘People don’t get cancer, families do’- working with families impacted by cancer to promote the importance of physical activity
+‘People don’t get cancer, families do’ promoting the importance of physical activity to families impacted by cancer

 Physical activity during and after treatment for cancer is safe and beneficial.
 Yet, patients remain inactive and physical activity is not recognised as a crucial tog in a patient’s cancer treatment.